 This is where the creative arts, science and health related subject are based.
 This means you’ll share the campus with future nurses, scientists, artists and more.
 You can use the common rooms to relax with friends, work out in the 24-hour gym or have a drink in on-campus pub or cafes.
 We also have restaurants for you to eat in or grab something on the go.
 Want to pop over to the other campus?
 You can take the free shuttle bus or walk there in just 15 minutes.

 What will I study?

 If you are studying part-time you will have up to 7 years to complete your course from registration.
-You will complete 60 credits per year and the modules you will study each year will depend on how they fit together on the timetable.
-For some modules there are several sessions run for each workshop and practical.
-As a part-time student you will be able to choose the slots that fit best with when you are at the University for other teaching sessions.
+You will complete 60 credits per year (2-4 modules).
+The modules you will study each year will depend on how they fit together on the timetable.
+For some modules, there are several sessions running for each workshop and practical.
+As a part-time student you will be able to choose the workshop slots that best fit your schedule, though there might be some timetabling restrictions.

 Meet Nikunj Thakrar who has built a successful career as a Pharmacist since graduating in 2009.
 He currently works for Tesco as a Pharmacy Manager and has returned to the University as a visiting lecturer.

 |Year of graduation||2009|

 Nikunj has been working at Tesco since he was a pre-reg Pharmacist and has worked his way up to the position he is now in.
 He speaks highly of the University, crediting us with helping him succeed in his career.
 Through the University's resources, facilities and exceptional Pharmacy degree, Nikunj had the opportunity to train three pharmacists as a pre-reg tutor.
 This hands-on practical experience helped him when entering employment and gave him tangible skills to take into his career.